viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 ------------------------

-A command handler is an object extending **CommandHandler<Command>**, whose class name ends with '*CommandHandler*'.
+A command handler is an object implementing **CommandHandler<Command>**, whose class name ends with '*CommandHandler*'.

+It can also extend **BaseCommandHandler<Command>** which is the base implementation of an **CommandHandler**, or extend **AutowiredCommandHandler<Command>** which contains already the EventBus, the CommandGateway and the RepositoryManager.

 A command handler **have to** declares its owning domain into the annotation **@XKasperCommandHandler**.

 **A command handler is part of the COMMAND architectural area**.

-The abstract class **EntityCommandHandler<Command, Entity>** can be used to stick a command handler to a specific entity, it defines a method
+The interface class **EntityCommandHandler<Command, Entity>**, implemented by abstracts classes **BaseEntityCommandHandler<Command, Entity>** and
+**AutowiredEntityCommandHandler<Command, Entity>**, can be used to stick a command handler to a specific entity, it defines a method
 *getRepository()* used to retrieve easily the repository corresponding to this entity.
-This abstract class must generally be used when defining a command mainly dedicated to create, modify and delete a domain entity.
+This interface class must generally be used when defining a command mainly dedicated to create, modify and delete a domain entity.

 **usage**